Artillery game: First Version: Potshot with plotter display

+Non graphical versions

 Early precursors to the modern artillery-type games were text-only games that simulated artillery entirely with input data values.
 One of the earliest known games in the genre is War 3 for two or three players, written in FOCAL Mod V by Mike Forman (date unknown), then ported to TSS/8 BASIC IV by M. E. Lyon Jr. in 1972, HP Time-Shared BASIC by Brian West in 1975, and then to a cross-platform subset of Microsoft BASIC by Creative Computing in 1979 for the book More BASIC Computer Games, where it appears with multiple names: Artillery-3, Artillery 3, and WAR3.
 Another early game is Gunner (1973) by Tom Kloos.
 These early versions of turn-based tank combat games interpreted human-entered data such as the distance between the tanks, the velocity or "power" of the shot fired, and the angle of the tanks' turrets.

-Graphical versions
+Graphical versions with Displays

 The Tektronix 4051 BASIC language desktop computer of the mid-1970s had a demo program called Artillery which used a storage-CRT for graphics.
 A similar program appeared on the HP 2647 graphics terminal demo tape in the late 1970s.

 In 1979, Atari, Inc. released Human Cannonball for the Atari Video Computer System.
 It replaces the military theme with a player attempting to launch a performer into a container of water by adjusting the angle and force of the cannon.
 The game is based on an unreleased arcade video game developed at Atari.

 Artillery Simulator for the Apple II was among the earliest graphical versions of the turn-based artillery video game.

 Graphical adaptions of the artillery game, such as Super Artillery and Artillery Simulator, emerged on the Apple II in 1980.
 These games built upon the earlier concepts of the artillery games published in Creative Computing but allowed the players to also see a simple graphical representation of the tanks, battlefield, and terrain.
 The Apple II games also took wind speed into account when calculating the path of the artillery.
 Some games used lines on the screen to show trajectories previous shots had taken, allowing players to use visual data when considering their next shot.
 Similar games were made for home computers such as the Commodore PET by 1981.
 In 1983, Amoeba Software published a game called Tank Trax, which was very soon picked up and re-released by the early Mastertronic Games Company.
 This was again the classic version of the Artillery Game, however, the player could change the height of the hill in between the players to either a mountain or a foothill (However this sometimes made no difference in the actual gameplay as some foothills were as high as mountains and some mountains were low enough to be considered foothills).
 The players also had the default names of General Patton and Monty.